Accredited member of the British Association for Counselling

 - School Counsellor - Secondary schools working with 11 to 16 year olds with a variety of concerns; depression, anxiety, OCD tendencies, self-harm, suicidal thoughts, parental and family issues, bereavement, friends, behavioural problems, abuse, belonging, loss, etc

-- Private practice - young people, adults, couples, EAP, charity work: clients in my private practice have ranged from 11 to 81 years old and from a diversity of backgrounds and circumstances.
-I also work with adults referred through the Employee Assistance Programme and young people through a charity supporting child victims of crime.
+- Private practice - young people, adults, couples, EAP, charity work: clients in my private practice have ranged from 10 to 81 years old and from a diversity of backgrounds and circumstances.
+I also work with adults referred through the Employee Assistance Programme

 - Lecturer of counselling - Bedford college

-- Volunteer/charity counselling and support work - I have provided volunteer counselling for a variety of organisations, working with both young people and adults and I work with a local charity as an adult carer support worker, helping carers to manage both emotionally and practically with their cared for loved ones.
-I also support young carers who look after adults in their lives.
+- Volunteer/charity counselling and support work - I have provided volunteer counselling for a variety of organisations, working with both young people and adults and with a local charity as an adult carer support worker, helping carers to manage both emotionally and practically with their cared for loved ones.

 Accredited register membership